CityLink Green (BaltimoreLink): Greater Baltimore Bus Initiative

 In 2005, as part of the Greater Baltimore Bus Initiative, a comprehensive overhaul plan for the region's transit system, MTA proposed to eliminate the Sheppard Pratt branch on the route, and eliminate all short turns, except for the Goucher & Taylor loop during peak hours.
 Sheppard Pratt branch riders were instructed to transfer to Route 55, which was proposed to have an improved frequency.

 After a public outcry, MTA put these plans on hold, and revised them in 2006.
 The new proposal would not only retain the Sheppard Pratt branch, but would modify its route to serve Osler Drive and provide weekend service in this area.
 This plan was implemented on February 17, 2008.

 BaltimoreLink

-Route 3 is to be replaced by the BaltimoreLink transit system on June 18, 2017 by multiple routes.
-City Link Silver will take over the Charles Street, St. Paul Street and 33rd Street part of the route, City Link Green will take the Loch Raven Boulevard portion of the route, and LocalLink 53 will take the Joppa Road, York Road and Osler Drive portion of the route in Towson.
+Route 3 was replaced by the BaltimoreLink transit system on June 18, 2017 by multiple routes.
+City Link Silver took over the Charles Street, St. Paul Street and 33rd Street part of the route, City Link Green took the Loch Raven Boulevard portion of the route, and LocalLink 53 took the Joppa Road, York Road and Osler Drive portion of the route in Towson.